wp-plugins/constant-contact-api/readme.txt

 10. To edit the form, return the the Form Designer page (from Step 3) and click on the form tab with the name of the form you would like to edit.
 Edit the form, then click Update Form.
 The form will show as updated on your website.

 == Changelog ==

+= 2.1.2 =

+* Form Designer
+	* Determined that issues with Form Designer not displaying are caused by hosting configuration issues. <strong>Contact your web host and request that they "whitelist your domain for ModSecurity."</strong> View the FAQ section for more information.
+	* Improved error notices for Form Designer when hosting issues are detected.
+	* Improved the form generator javascript
+* Legacy (non-Form Designer) widget
+	* Improved speed
+	* Fixed issue with "Please select at least 1 list" when Show List Selection was not checked
+	* Restored functionality: incomplete form submissions once again fill in submitted data
+* WP Registration form
+	* Added support for Multisite registration forms
+	* Vastly improved registration form functionality, including formatting of description, labels, and more.
+	* Fixed <a href="http://wordpress.org/support/topic/432029">bug #432029</a>; "subscribe users by default" now functions properly when using the single opt-in checkbox
+	* Added multiple filters to modify registration form, including `constant_contact_register_form`; you can now modify entire output of plugin on the registration page by using `add_filter('constant_contact_register_form', 'your_function_to_modify');`. <a href="http://codex.wordpress.org/Function_Reference/add_filter" rel="nofollow">Learn more about `add_filter` on WordPress.org</a>.
+* Events - restored Events functionality that got messed up in 2.1.1.

 = 2.1.1 =
 * Improved Events page layout by adding Event Status filters and updating styles